 The fox is sometimes referred to as vermin, but it is not, and never has been categorised as such by the Department for Environment, Food and Rural Affairs (DEFRA).

 Some pest controllers charge huge fees to cage-trap nuisance foxes which are then either shot or dumped miles away.
 A fox dumped in a strange territory will find itself in competition for food with resident foxes.
 This causes significant stress and leads to an increase in the numbers of reported cases of mange as well as in the number of road casualties.
-Thus the removal of a fox from its home range and dumping it elsewhere (known as ‘hard-release) is almost certainly an offence of cruelty under the Abandonment of Animals Act 1960 and is condemned by the government’s Department of Environment, Food and Rural Affairs (DEFRA).
+Thus the removal of a fox from its home range and dumping it elsewhere (known as ‘hard-release) is almost certainly an offence of cruelty under the Animal Welfare Act 2006 and is condemned by the government’s Department of Environment, Food and Rural Affairs (DEFRA).
 Reputable wildlife rescue groups do relocate foxes occasionally, but use a system known as ‘soft release’ whereby volunteers protect and feed the relocated fox until it has time to settle into its new environment.

 In any event, the removal of a fox from its territory merely creates a vacancy for another fox to move into – often within days – and is therefore pointless.
 Humane deterrence techniques allow the nuisance animals to remain in their territory, but ‘educates’ them to either change the behaviour that is causing a problem, or to avoid the location or property where they are causing a nuisance.
 This is a service for people suffering genuine wildlife nuisance, helping to resolve or at least mitigate such problems safely, legally and at reasonable cost without harming the wild animals.